How to Clean Glass Jars for Reuse

 Step 5 - Final Scrub

 Once you've soaked your jar and lid, scrub the entire inside of the jar with your cleaning tool of choice (while a regular cleaning sponge will do, a bottle brush or steel wool will work perfectly too, if not better.
 Once you've thoroughly cleaned the inside of the jar, scrub the exterior, and don't forget the bottom!
-Your final wash will be the lids - food residue and odors can cling to the lid's lip, so be sure to give the circumference fold extra attention.
+Your final wash will be the lids - food residue and odors can cling to the lid's lip so be sure to give the circumference fold extra attention.

 wash glass jar for reuse